 The potential leachability of soil contamination must be addressed as part of any site closure under Chapter 62-780 F.A.C.
 Although the potential for leachability is often addressed through analysis of soil samples, the purpose of a leachability evaluation is to ensure that the contaminants in soil are not leaching into groundwater or surface water at levels that exceed the applicable cleanup target levels (CTLs).
-Whether or not the soil contamination at a site will leach above the applicable CTLs is dependent on several factors including: the type of contamination, the concentrations of the contaminants, the distribution of the contaminants in soil, the soil type(s) and the depth to water.
+Whether or not the soil contamination at a site will leach above the applicable CTLs is dependent on several factors including: the physical and chemical characteristics of the contamination, the concentrations of the contaminants, the distribution and total mass of the contaminants in soil, the soil type(s), the depth to groundwater relative to the contaminant distribution and the distance to potentially impacted surface water bodies.
 The rule provides several options for evaluating leachability under each Risk Management Option (RMO, 62-780.680, F.A.C.) and allows for the site-specific and chemical-specific properties to be taken into account as well.

-Typically, leachability is evaluated based upon the groundwater CTL but in situations where the leachate may reach surface water, either directly or transport via groundwater, then both the groundwater and surface water CTL must be evaluated and the lower of the two CTLs used in the evaluation of leachability.
+Typically, leachability is evaluated based upon the groundwater CTL, but in situations where the leachate may reach surface water, either directly or transport via groundwater, then both the groundwater and surface water CTL must be evaluated to ensure protection of those resources.
 The leachability evaluation should be completed as part of the site assessment so that soil delineation can be completed to the appropriate CTL.
+In all cases, however, applicability of leachability criteria do not apply to “soil” below the mean high water table.

 It is also important to know whether or not you have any leachable soil when evaluating potential cleanup strategies for a site.
 Contaminated soil that is continuing to leach should be expected to increase the time and the cost of the cleanup.
 Therefore, identifying such soil and including removal or treatment of that soil as part of the remedy can greatly decrease both the time and expense of cleanup.

 Given that the goal of addressing leachability is the protection of groundwater (and surface water), the first step should usually be to determine if indeed soil contaminants are also present in groundwater.
-The mere presence of the same contaminants in both soil and groundwater does not necessarily mean that leaching is currently occurring but it does mean that the potential for leachability should be investigated further.
+The mere presence of the same contaminants in both soil and groundwater does not necessarily mean that leaching is currently occurring, but it does mean that the potential for leachability should be investigated further.
 It may well be that leaching is still occurring, and therefore creating or adding to the groundwater plume.
-However, it is also possible that some other source (above or below the water table) is creating the groundwater plume or that leaching occurred in the past but has since ceased or the soil is leaching at rate that doesn’t significantly contribute to an increase in groundwater contamination or even that, due to site-specific conditions, the soil has never leached at the site.
+However, there are several other possibilities: (1) that some other source (above or below the water table) is creating the groundwater plume, (2) that leaching occurred in the past but has since ceased, (3) that the soil is leaching at rate that doesn’t significantly contribute to an increase in groundwater contamination, or even (4) that, due to site-specific conditions, the soil has never leached at the site.

-In practice, it is seldom possible, or even worthwhile, to definitively identify all the possible past and present contributors to a groundwater plume and so the evaluation of leachability is often based upon multiple lines of current evidence.
-The options in the rule provide the acceptable methods for establishing those lines of evidence.

 Keep in mind that both leachability and direct exposure (DE) need to meet rule criteria for site closure.
-If the DE SCTLs (default or site-specific) are lower (more stringent) than the default leachability SCTLs, then there may be little benefit from the development of site-specific leachability SCTLs because the DE SCTLs will likely control the site cleanup strategy.
+If the DE SCTLs (default or site-specific) are lower (more stringent) than the default leachability SCTLs (LB-SCTLs), then there may be little benefit from the development of site-specific LB-SCTLs because the DE SCTLs will likely control the site cleanup strategy.